timescale/docs/getting-started/services.md

 1. In the [service creation page][create-service],
    choose **Time Series and Analytics** or **Dynamic PostgreSQL**.
-2. Configure your service, then click **Create service**.
+1. In **Create a service**, configure your service, then click **Create service**.

-3. In the **Service Information** page:
+   Your service is constructed immediately and is ready to use.

-    1. Click **Download the config** and store your configuration information in a secure location.
+1. Click **Download the config** and store the configuration information you need to connect to this service in a secure location.

-       This page contains all you need to connect to your service.
-Spoiler alert, you need the config page to complete this Get Started process.
+   This file contains the passwords and configuration information you need to connect to your service from the command line, or third party database administration tools.
+You can also connect to your service from Timescale Console using our Cloud SQL editors.

-    1. Either:
-        - Follow the instructions and connect to your service.
-        - Click **I stored my password, go to service overview**.
+1. Follow the service creation wizard.

-If you choose to go to the service overview, [Check your service and connect to it][connect-to-your-service] shows you how to connect.
+If you choose to go directly to the service overview, [Check your service and connect to it][connect-to-your-service] shows you how to connect.

 </Procedure>